History of Washington, D.C.: Washington Navy Yard shooting

 On September 16, 2013, the Washington Navy Yard shooting occurred when lone gunman Aaron Alexis fatally shot twelve people and injured three others in a mass shooting at the headquarters of the Naval Sea Systems Command (NAVSEA) inside the Washington Navy Yard in the Southeast quadrant of the city.
-The attack, which took place in the Navy Yard's Building 197, began around 8:20 a.m.
-EDT and ended when Alexis was killed by police around 9:20 a.m.
+The attack, which took place in the Navy Yard's Building 197, began around 8:20 am.
+EDT and ended when Alexis was killed by police around 9:20 am.
 EDT.
 It was the second-deadliest mass murder on a U.S. military base, behind only the Fort Hood shooting in November 2009.

 Statehood movement

-On November 8, 2016, Washington voters were asked to advise the Council to approve or reject a proposal, which included advising the council to petition Congress to admit the District as the 51st State and approve a constitution and boundaries for the new state.
-The voters of the District of Columbia voted overwhelmingly to advise the Council to approve the proposal, with 86% of voters voting to advise approving the proposal.
+On November 8, 2016, Washington voters were asked to advise the council to approve or reject a proposal, which included advising the council to petition Congress to admit the District as the 51st State and approve a constitution and boundaries for the new state.
+The voters of the District of Columbia voted overwhelmingly to advise the council to approve the proposal, with 86% of voters voting to advise approving the proposal.
 Challenges, including Republican opposition in Congress and constitutional issues, continue to cause problems for the movement.

 January 6 United States Capitol attack

-In 2021, right-wing demonstrators gathered at a rally in support of President Donald Trump during his attempts to overturn the 2020 United States presidential election stormed and occupied the United States Capitol in an effort to prevent Congress from certifying the election's Electoral College results and Trump's rival Joe Biden's victory.
+In 2021, right-wing demonstrators gathered at a rally in support of President Donald Trump during his alleged attempts to overturn the 2020 United States presidential election attacked the United States Capitol in an effort to prevent Congress from certifying the election's Electoral College results and Trump's rival Joe Biden's victory.